CesarSoftDevelopment/api-example/README.md

 ### To test api json use the insomnia!

-Below is an example with methods to use with "insomnia" => Use each request GET, POST, UPDATE,
+Below is an example with methods to use with "insomnia" => Use each request GET, POST, UPDATE, DELETE
 ```
 app.get('/users', function(req, res){
     res.json(data);